jqwik-team/jqwik/docs/docs/snapshot/user-guide.md

   `greaterThan(minExcluded)` and `lessThan(maxExclude)`.
 - You can set the _scale_, i.e. number of significant decimal places with `ofScale(scale)`.
   The default scale is `2`.

+#### Special Decimal Values

+Since the generation of decimal values is constrained by the significant decimal places, some special values, like `MIN_NORMAL` and `MIN_VALUE`, will never be generated, although they are attractors of bugs in some cases.
+That's why `DecimalArbitrary` and `FloatArbitrary` provide you with the capability to add special values into the possible generation scope:

+- `DoubleArbitrary.withSpecialValue(double)`
+- `DoubleArbitrary.withStandardSpecialValues()`
+- `FloatArbitrary.withSpecialValue(float)`
+- `FloatArbitrary.withStandardSpecialValues()`

+Special values are also considered to be edge cases and they are used in exhaustive generation.
+_Standard special values_ are: `MIN_VALUE`, `MIN_NORMAL`, `NaN`, `POSITIV_INFINITY` and `NEGATIVE_INFINITY`.

 #### Random Numeric Distribution